Today in Rock History – July 17

 1979, Guitarist Gary Moore leaves Thin Lizzy, to be replaced by future Ultravox member and “Do They Know It’s Christmas” songwriter Midge Ure.

-1996, Chas Chandler died aged 57 at Newcastle General Hospital, England, where he was undergoing tests related to an aortic aneurysm.
+1996, Chas Chandler died at the age of 57 at Newcastle General Hospital, England, where he was undergoing tests related to an aortic aneurysm.
 He had been the bass player with The Animals and manager of Slade, Nick Drake and Jimi Hendrix.

 Born on this day: Spencer Davis (1939); Wolfgang Flur, Kraftwerk (1947); Geezer Butler, bass, Black Sabbath (1949) Phoebe Snow and Chet McCracKen, The Doobie Brothers (1952)